syncfusion-content/maui-docs/MAUI/LinearProgressBar/Animation.md

 ---
 layout: post
-title: Animation in .NET MAUI ProgressBar control | Syncfusion
+title: Animation in .NET MAUI SfLinearProgressBar control | Syncfusion
-description: Learn here all about animation support in Syncfusion .NET MAUI ProgressBar control, its elements and more.
+description: Learn here all about animation support in Syncfusion .NET MAUI SfLinearProgressBar control, its elements and more.
 platform: MAUI
-control: ProgressBar
+control: SfLinearProgressBar
 documentation: ug
 ---